4n4ru/CI-P2-GuessingBee/README.md

 11. [Acknowledgements](#acknowledgements)

 ## Project Goals
+Guessing bee is a clasic Hangman game with a twist.
+Instead of hanging the clasic stickfigure, it's time to rescue some flowers so the bees can be happy!

 ### User Goals
+- Play a fun and engaging word guessing game
+- Test your general knowledge by guessing different phrases

 ### Site Owner Goals
+- Creating a fun and engaging game that users will want to play again and again.

 ## User Experience

 ### Target Audience
+-

 ### User Requrements and Expectations